Steve Dowden

 Stephen Henry Dowden (February 24, 1929 - January 24, 2001) was an American professional football player who was a tackle for the Green Bay Packers of the National Football League (NFL).
 Dowden was born in 1929 in Natchitoches, Louisiana, and played college football for the Baylor Bears.
-He was selected by the Detroit Lions in the 10th round of the 1952 NFL draft and played that season with Green Bay.
+He was selected 117th overall by the Detroit Lions in the 10th round of the 1952 NFL draft and played that season with Green Bay.